wethod/learning-center-source/content/finance/index.md

 It is possible to add a status that determines whether a supplier is eligible for contracts or not.
 To enable this feature and set your preferences on supplier's status, head to Settings > Company > Suppliers or learn more from ["Supplier Settings"]({{< relref "settings/index.md#suppliers-settings" >}}).

 **Remember: Orders can be sent to suppliers that are eligible for contract only.**

+## Travels

+Find this section in Projects > Wallet > Travels.

+Send travel requests to your travel office and download your reservations or tickets from this page.